momueh/plantsy/README.md

 ### Setup Environment Variables

+A .env file with an API-Key will be provided.
+However, this is only for evaluation purposes and there is a limit for the amount of api requests that can be made.
+If the limit is reached, consider creating your own account and generate your personal API-Key.

 Create a `.env` file in the root directory and set up your environment variables.
 An example configuration can be seen in the `.env.example` file.

 For example: